Yash-Ainapure/Yash-Ainapure/README.md

 # 💫 About Me:
-A second year computer science student with keen interest in Android & Web development
+A third year computer science student with keen interest in Android & Web development

 ## 🌐 Socials: